Life Drawing

 Meet a Tree

 Trees love meeting people and getting hugs.
 But they also like to be mysterious!
 We will pair up and take turns blindfolding our partner, then introducing them to a tree.
-After getting to know you tree while blindfolded, you will be led back to your starting place then unblindfolded.
+After getting to know your tree while blindfolded, you will be led back to your starting place then the blindfold removed.
 You will then use your eyes to find the tree you touched (and hear, and smelled).
 You'll be surprised how well you already knew your new friend!
 (Needs an outdoor setting with access to many touchable trees.)

 Let's Get Small and Take a Micro-Hike!